When Insurance Companies Break Your Trust

 Starting Your Claim

 To increase your chances of a successful claim, please contact the insurance bad faith attorneys at McDermott Law today.
 Founding attorney Shawn E. McDermott has been serving the Rocky Mountain region for over 20 years.
 Our team of dedicated lawyers can help you recover your policy benefits and any additional benefits to which you are entitled.
-For a free consultation, please complete our contact form or call 303-964-1800.
+For a free Review of Denied Claims, please complete our contact form or call 303-964-1800.